discordjs/guide/guide/interactions/registering-slash-commands.md

       .setDescription('some description'))
 ```

 After registering the commad again, users can now use your `/ping` command with the `option-name` option.
-If a user used our `/ping` command like this:
+If a user used your `/ping` command like this:

 ![](./images/option-value.png)

-Then we can grab the value `hello this is some string input` from the `option-name` option in our reply like this:
+Then you can grab the value `hello this is some string input` from the `option-name` option in your reply like this:

 ```js:no-line-numbers {1-2}
 const userInput = interaction.options.getString('option-name');